 Yes greenhouses gases cause warming – at an annual average rate 0.032Watts/meter squared (W/m2).
 In the late 20th century the Pacific system resulted in warming at a rate of 0.07 W/m2 over the Pacific – based on Earth Radiation Budget Experiment data.

 We have as well high-resolution data on the history of this system.
-The 20 to 30 years shifts have persisted for at least 1000 years – and likely for 2.58 million.
+The 20 to 30 years shifts have persisted for at least 1000 years – and likely much longer.
 More salt in an Antarctic ice core is La Niña – and the rain is in Australia.
 There are, of course, global implications for temperature, hydrology and biology.

 Source: Tessa Vance et al 2013